-'Nor is there any principle to be deduced from the decision in that case which would require the father in the present case to be treated, notwithstanding his very different circumstances, as a party who had been merely been exercising what Lord Brandon described as "de facto custody".'

-Peter Gibson LJ gave a dissenting judgment, which is all the stronger for his obvious regret in reaching the conclusion that he did.
-He did so on the basis of the decision in the House of Lords in Re J that 'the rights in question must be more than de facto rights'.
-As the father had no legal rights until the agreement had been approved by the court he had no rights of custody under the convention.
-I must confess to having the same difficulty as he did in reconciling the majority decision with that in Re J even though I recognise that the merits in Re B were all on the father's side.
+"Nor is there any principle to be deduced from the decision in that case which would require the father in the present case to be treated, notwithstanding his very different circumstances, as a party who had been merely exercising what Lord Brandon described as 'de facto custody.' " Peter Gibson L.J. gave a dissenting judgment, which is all the stronger for his obvious regret in reaching the conclusion that he did.
+He did so on the basis of the decision in the House of Lords in In re J. (A Minor) (Abduction: Custody Rights) [1990] 2 A.C.
+562 that "the rights in question must be more than de facto rights."
+As the father had no legal rights until the agreement had been approved by the court he had no rights of custody under the Convention.
+I must confess to having the same difficulty as he did in reconciling the majority decision with that in In re J. even though I recognise that the merits in In re B. (A Minor) (Abduction) [1994] 2 F.L.R.
+249 were all on the father's side.

-Re B was applied by Cazalet J in Re O (Child Abduction: Custody Rights) [1997] 2 FLR 702.
-This was an application by the maternal grandparents for the return to Germany of a German child who had lived there all her life.
+In re B. was applied by Cazalet J. in In re O. (Child Abduction: Custody Rights) [1997] 2 F.L.R.
+702. This was an application by the maternal grandparents for the return to Germany of a German child who had lived there all her life.
 Since August 1995 she had been living with her maternal grandparents, at first with her mother, but the mother had left them in October 1995.
 In October 1996 the grandparents issued proceedings for custody in the German court but these had not been served on the mother.
 In December 1996 the mother brought the child to this country.
 Days later the German court made an order provisionally withdrawing parental custody from the mother and giving it to the grandmother.